Unique sparse decomposition of low rank matrices: Theoretical Guarantees

 \begin{theorem} Under Assumption \ref{ass_X} and \ref{ass_A_rank}, assume $\theta\in \left(0,1/9\right]$ and

 Then with probability at least $1-cn^{-c'}-4e^{-c''r}$, any solution $\bar \bq$ to (\ref{obj_gene}) that is not in Region $R_0^{''}\left(c_{\star}\right)$ satisfies

-for some signed permutation matrix $\bP$. \end{theorem} The proof of Theorem \ref{thm:obj_gene_sample} can be found in Appendix \ref{proof:thm:obj_gene_sample}.
+for some signed permutation matrix $\bP$.
+Here $c, c'$ and $c''$ are some absolute numeric constants. \end{theorem} The proof of Theorem \ref{thm:obj_gene_sample} can be found in Appendix \ref{proof:thm:obj_gene_sample}.
 Due to the preconditioning step, the requirement of the sample size in (\ref{cond_n_general}) is slightly stronger than (\ref{cond_n_orth}), whereas the estimation error of $\bar\bq$ only has an additional $\sqrt{r\log n / (\theta^2 n)}$ term comparing to (\ref{rate_orth}).

 Theorem \ref{thm:obj_gene_sample} requires to avoid the null region $R_0''(c_\star)$ in (\ref{def_null_region_prime}).
 We provide a simple initialization in the next section that provably avoids $R_0^{''}$.
 Furthermore, every iterate of any descent algorithm based on such initialization is provably not in $R_0^{''}$ either.